 We know that Facebook organic is slowly dying, but by following the new rules of Facebook we can actually get around this problem and build even better engagement with our followers.

-In this blog post, you will have learned how the Facebook algorithm works, where to find the data that can help you understand what your followers really want to see from you, as well as created a well-designed Facebook strategy and plan.
+In this blog post, you will learn how the Facebook algorithm works, where to find the data that can help you understand what your followers really want to see from you, to help you create a well-designed Facebook strategy and plan.

-Pro tip: Place a small ad spend on your content that performs the best, you will get cheap Cost-per-clicks that will help your page grow.
+Pro tip: Place a small ad spend on the content that performs the best, and you will get cheap Cost-per-clicks that will help your page grow.
 Add in anything from R 10 per day upwards.